Warnings for Demerol

 Labor or Delivery

 Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-Resuscitation may be required [see OVERDOSE].
 An opioid antagonist, such as naloxone, must be available for reversal of opioid-induced respiratory depression in the neonate.
-DEMEROL Tablets and Oral Solution are not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
-Opioid analgesics, including DEMEROL Tablets or Oral Solution, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
+DEMEROL Injection is not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
+Opioid analgesics, including DEMEROL Injection, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
 However, this effect is not consistent and may be offset by an increased rate of cervical dilation, which tends to shorten labor.
 Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.

 Data